Heatblur-Simulations/f-4e-manual/src/procedures/pre_start.md

 > 💡 If a battery start is to be made, those checks requiring electrical power will have to be
 > performed after the engines have been started.

-Designations used:

-* The ⚡ icon means that the given step **cannot** be performed when battery start is made.

 ## WSO

 ### Before Electrical Power (WSO)